titon/toolkit/docs/en/components/carousel.md

 ## Notes ##

-* The currently shown index will have an `.is-active` class applied to the respective tab
+* The currently shown index will have an `.is-active` class applied to the respective tab.
-* Modifying `padding-bottom` on `.carousel-items` allows for fixed or custom heights
+* Modifying `padding-bottom` on `.carousel-items` allows for fixed or custom heights.

 ## Options ##